Are you wondering if you should be working your arms after chest day?

 The validity of this recommendation largely depends upon your training level and your overall workout routine, but just what do I mean?

 Is it beneficial or will it help me build muscle (big arms) to train arms after chest day?

-yeah it’s true that you can replace rest to some extent with heavy eating and a couple other things but that’s besides the point.
+Yeah, it’s true that you can replace rest to some extent with heavy eating and a couple of other things but that’s beside the point.
 For me, I am already stuck with naturally skinny arms and I definitely would prefer to wait a day to rest if it means more growth and recovery for both my arms and my chest.